ankitects/anki/docs/windows.md

 The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

-To play audio, mpv.exe or mplayer.exe must be on the path.
-At the time of writing, recording is not yet supported, as currently pyaudio is not being installed.
+To play and record audio, mpv.exe and lame.exe must be on the path.

 ## Optimized builds